ejwmoreau/desktop/README.md

 These are my dotfiles that I am using on a daily basis.

-It comes with a number of Ansible roles that setup my dotflies and config.
+It comes with a number of Ansible roles that setup my dotfiles and config.

 Some of the contents include: